Mark Pettway

-Mark Levie Pettway is an American law enforcement officer who has served as the sheriff of Jefferson County, Alabama, since 2019.
+Mark Levie Pettway (born January 22, 1964) is an American law enforcement officer who has served as the sheriff of Jefferson County, Alabama, since 2019.
 He is a member of the Alabama Democratic Party.

 Early life and career

 Pettway grew up in Birmingham, Alabama, where he attended Ensley High School.
 He graduated from Faulkner University with a degree in business administration.
 After high school, he joined the Birmingham Police Department in 1991.
 Pettway first joined the Jefferson County Sheriff's Office in 1999.
 In 2008, he was promoted to the detective bureau, where he worked until 2018.